nabeken/docker-renovate-github-apps/README.md

 - Renovate will update the upstream version in `Dockerfile`
 - Renovate will merge it automatically
-- Github Actions will create or update a corresponding tag in this repository
+- Github Actions will create or update a corresponding tag in this repository with Github Apps Installation Token because the default `GITHUB_TOKEN` won't trigger an event
 - Github Actions will build a container image and push it

 ## Build